vdice/spin-docs/content/v3/dynamic-configuration.md

 ## Key Value Store Runtime Configuration

 Spin provides built-in key-value storage.
 By default, this storage is backed by a file in the application `.spin` directory.
-However, the Spin runtime configuration file (`runtime-config.toml`) can be updated to not only modify the file configuration but also choose to use a different backing store.
+However, you can use the Spin runtime configuration file (`runtime-config.toml`) to modify the file location, or to use a different backing store.
 The available store options are the file provider, an external Redis database, Azure CosmosDB or AWS DynamoDB.

 ### File Key Value Store Provider